AlecRust/brevwoo/README.md

 -   Adds customer to selected Brevo lists for a given product when order is completed
 -   Includes customer email, first name, and last name in the Brevo contact
 -   Includes order ID, price and date as [transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes)
--   Simpler and more reliable than the [Brevo Tracker](https://developers.brevo.com/docs/getting-started-with-brevo-tracker) at what it does
+-   Simpler and more reliable than the JS [Brevo Tracker](https://developers.brevo.com/docs/getting-started-with-brevo-tracker) at what it does

 ## Installation